sobrinho/range_sentence_parser/README.md

 gem 'range_sentence_parser'
 ```

-And then execute:
+And Then Execute:

 ``` bash
 $ bundle
 ```

-Or install it yourself as:
+Or Install It Yourself As:

 ``` bash
 $ gem install range_sentence_parser